pierre-rouleau/usrhome/readme.rst

                                    The command accepts only 1 parameter, so if you want to set the title with embedded spaces just quote the entire title.
                                    With no argument: removes the title.
+``restore-title``                  Restore title that might have been affected by error.
 ================================== ================================================================

 Directory Navigation